PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 target shapes are normalized as one chain only when NHWC producer and consumer evidence agree; otherwise the repair remains a no-op.
 Constant-pad axis repair and reshape-to-permute replacement reuse the shared parser and layout context.
+On a successful bridge rewrite, the same policy decision now publishes all four affected names as NHWC, removes their stale CF evidence, and records their legacy normalized state shape.
+The state shape is deliberately recomputed from the pre-rewrite Pool shape after the layout-set update, matching the old exporter-side sequence rather than silently switching the cache to the rendered rewrite target.
+The exporter retains only the changed flag and immediate Pool reparse required by the following ordered decisions.
 Channel-first binary alignment repair is co-located with that context as well.
 It normalizes only rank-four targets backed by CF operands or CF consumer evidence, preserves already normalized targets, and leaves explicit binary